Corridor access request fees

 The application fee covers the traffic management plan and approval request for any work within the road reserve.

-The standard fee is a one-off, site-specific corridor access request.
+The standard fee is a one-off, site-specific corridor access request (CAR).

 Item Charges